Chaleur humaine

-Chaleur humaine (English: Human Warmth, retitled Christine and the Queens in some English-speaking territories) is the debut studio album by the French pop singer Christine and the Queens.
+Chaleur humaine ('Human Warmth'), retitled Christine and the Queens in some English-speaking territories, is the debut studio album by the French pop singer Christine and the Queens.
 The album was re-released in 2015 with new songs and "Tilted" – the English version of "Christine" – served as a single.

 Background

 The album was first released in France as Chaleur humaine in June 2014.
 The album was released in United States on 16 October 2015 via Because Music as Christine and the Queens.
 For its American release, many the tracks were reworked with English lyrics and revamped beats by producer Ash Workman.
 Two tracks were replaced with three new songs.
 Two of the new songs are collaborations – "Jonathan" with Perfume Genius, and "No Harm Is Done" with rapper Tunji Ige.
 The American version was released in the UK in 2016 but reverted to its original French title.